Informasjonsforvaltning/ocidcat/docs/technical-enabler.md

 -	`ListTerms` | [Oracle Cloud Infrastructure API Reference and Endpoints](https://docs.oracle.com/en-us/iaas/api/#/en/data-catalog/20190325/Term/ListTerms)
 -	`GetTerm` | [Oracle Cloud Infrastructure API Reference and Endpoints](https://docs.oracle.com/en-us/iaas/api/#/en/data-catalog/20190325/Term/GetTerm)

+These REST operations can be used to navigate in a hierarchical manner the Glossary structure.
+Given the OCID (Oracle Cloud Identificator) of an OCI DCAT Glossary, an external agent, can get the details of the glossary, and list all the child categories with it's details.

 ### 3. Identifiers generated by OCI
 > NB!
 Work in progress